Exclusive-Masternode-Coin/EMC/README.md

-# The EMC
+# EMC

-We introduce you a new cryptocoin called EMC.
-EMC is a safe, anonymous, fast and highly profitable coin with Masternodes and advanced reward system with Long-Term Development & Support.
-Welcome to the future!

-## Main futures:

-*	ASIC Resistance
-*	NiceHash Resistance
-*	Nvidia & AMD GPU Mining
-*	Instamine Protection
-*	Wallet Built-in Block Explorer
-*	Masternode Reward Protection
-*	Friendly Masternode Setup
-*	Long-Term Development & Support
+Exclusive Masternode Coin
+EMC is a hybrid cryptocurrency developed with innovative technology and offering unique features.
+EMC is an exclusive cryptocurrency with masternode technology with a limited number of masternodes in the network, ensuring users a stable ROI.

 ### Base Specs: